-We are parking near the location below, with entry through the nearby gate from the A198, 1km south of the North Lodge (which is the “official” entrance to Gosford House).
+We are parking near the location below, with entry through the nearby gate from the A198, 1km south of the closed main gate at North Lodge.

 It is also possible to get to the event by bus (Edinburgh-North Berwick service from East Coast Buses; use the “Pleasance” stop in Aberlady, then close your eyes when walking from the Bothy to assembly!) or by train to Longniddry (enter by the West Lodge gate for a pleasant 3km walk through the woods in the southern part of the Estate).

 Registration is online only by 23 May here.

 The start and finish will be close to registration.

 Start times will be from 1:00pm to 3:00pm.

 The courses will close at 4:00pm, so if you have not completed your course by then, you should stop and return to assembly.
 You must report to the Download point, whether you complete the course or not, so that we know you are not lost or injured in the woods!

 Control descriptions are on the maps but there will be no loose copies available.
 You can download them here.
 Note that the Yellow map did not have room for the text version.
 It might help to know that the circle stands for a sculpture/urn.

 - Access to The North East corner.
 You may have read that the Estate has blocked access to/from Aberlady this way.
 One of these routes will be opened for us.
 The other routes shouldn’t be needed for the courses, although other cross-country routes might save you some time.